Microsoft Universal Print Overview

 • A compatible Windows machine or server.

-• .NET Framework 4.7.2 or later.
+• .NET Framework 4.8 or later.
+Download Link

 • Access to specific Microsoft endpoints (e.g., *.print.microsoft.com).

-Steps to Configure Microsoft Universal Print
+Step-by-Step Guide to Configuring Microsoft Universal Print

 Step 1: Assign Universal Print Licenses